danfujita/solarium-data-collector/README.md

 ### Building from source

-You can also clone the repository yourself and build using make:
+You can also clone the repository and build using make:

     $ git clone https://github.com/danfujita/solarium-data-collector.git
     $ make